Hugobros3/chunkstories-docs/engine_tour/planned_features.md

 ### Enhanced launcher & bundled JVM

-To avoid many tech support issues on Windows, we should instead just bundle an OpenJDK distribution with the launcher.
+To avoid many tech support issues on Windows, we should just bundle an OpenJDK distribution with the launcher.
 This could also help with GC performance tuning.

-### Full survival gamemode

-We're supposed to be a MC clone but so far we haven't copied it's most popular gamemode yet.
-Go figure.

-### OpenGL ES 3 backend

-Vulkan is nice and all but support is still spotty and lots of not-so-old hardware are entirely left out in the cold.
-An OpenGL ES 3 backend will function nicely as both a fallback backend and as a first step into the scary "mobile" and "not x86" world.
+The current launcher is written in Java, but there is no reason it should absolutely be, it could be an electron app for instance.
+It could also use a massive improvement with regards to updating logic, and moving the authentication there may also help with security.

 ### Support multiple authentication methods